gojek/ziggurat/README.md

     * :success - The message was successfuly processed and the stream should continue to the next message
     * :failure - The message failed to be processed and it should be reported to sentry, it will not be retried.
     * :retry - The message failed to be processed and it should be retried.
-    * :skip - The message should be skipped without reporting it's failure or retrying the message
+    * :skip - The message should be skipped without reporting its failure or retrying the message
 * The start-fn is run at the application startup and can be used to initialize connection to databases, http clients, thread-pools, etc.
 * The stop-fn is run at shutdown and facilitates graceful shutdown, for example, releasing db connections, shutting down http servers etc.
 * Ziggurat enables reading from multiple streams and applying same/different functions to the messages. `:stream-id` is a unique identifier per stream.
 All configs, queues and metrics will be namespaced under this id.